-- In the animated movie of The Simspons, Bart is dared to skateboard naked, which leads to a scene of silly censorship and people reacting.
+- In The Simpsons Movie, Bart is dared to skateboard naked, which leads to a scene of silly censorship and people reacting.

 - In The Spongebob Movie Sponge Out Of Water, it is pointed out that Plankton is naked when Past SpongeBob asks why he's naked.
 Plankton explains that he goes nude because they don't make clothes his size.